 The Council has an embedded process to manage risks and assist the achievement of its objectives, alongside national and local performance targets.
-The corporate risk register plays an integral role in supporting production of the corporate plan.
+The corporate risk register plays an integral role in supporting production of the corporate plan and is a key pillar of its organisational governance.